pingcap/docs-tidb-operator/en/restore-from-blob-using-job.md

 ---
 title: Restore Backup Data from Azure Blob Storage Using TiDB Lightning
-summary: This document describes how to use TiDB Lightning to restore backup data stored in Azure Blob Storage to a TiDB cluster.
+summary: Learn how to use TiDB Lightning to restore backup data stored in Azure Blob Storage to a TiDB cluster.
 ---

 # Restore Backup Data from Azure Blob Storage Using TiDB Lightning